-90 Key persons
+63 Key persons

-All corporate societies must maintain a complete and up to date record of -
+Corporate societies must maintain a complete and up to date record of -

-(a) the details of all key persons in relation to the class 4 operator’s licence and all class 4 venue licences held by the corporate society; and
+(a) the details of all key persons in relation to the class 4 operator’s licence; and

+(b) the details of all key persons in relation to venue operator at all class 4 venues that they hold the venue licence for; and

+(c) the details of all venue managers at all class 4 venues that they hold the venue licence for; and

-(b) every person authorised by the corporate society to have access to the interior of gambling equipment for purposes connected with the day-to-day operation of the equipment (i.e. hopper refills, cash clearances); and
+(d) every person authorised by the corporate society to have access to logic compartments of gaming machines or gambling equipment; and

-(c) every person authorised by the corporate society to have access to logic compartments of gaming machines or gambling equipment.
+(e) every person authorised by the corporate society to have access to EMS reports.

+Class 4 venue operators must maintain a complete and up to date record of -

+(a) all venue personnel at the venue.

-91 Player disputes
+64 Player disputes

-All corporate societies must ensure that -
+All corporate societies must ensure -

-(a) full records including, but not limited to Gambling Equipment Fault/Player Dispute Reports and Unpaid Prize Reports, are kept of all player disputes that are not capable of immediate resolution and that appropriate steps are taken to investigate them; and
+(a) full records including, but not limited to, Gambling Equipment Fault/Player Dispute Reports and Unpaid Prize Reports, are kept of all player disputes that are not capable of immediate resolution and appropriate steps are taken to investigate them; and

 (b) the player concerned is notified of the progress and result of the investigation and, if appropriate paid any amount outstanding.

-92 Exclusion orders

-Every corporate society must keep and ensure that every venue manager at each of its class 4 venues keeps at that venue, a record of every person issued with an exclusion order from that venue issued under section 309 or 310 of the Act, including any conditions of re-entry as may be imposed by regulations made under section 316(1)(e) of the Act.
-Such records must be kept at least for the currency of the exclusion order.

 Irregularities

-93 Discrepancies or anomalies
+65 Discrepancies or anomalies

-Where any discrepancy or anomaly is detected in relation to a gaming machine, linked jackpot system or cashless system that involves $10 or more, the corporate society must ensure that -
+Where any discrepancy or anomaly is detected in relation to a gaming machine, linked jackpot system or cashless system that involves $20 or more, the corporate society must ensure -

 (a) the matter is investigated with a view to establishing the cause; and